khulnasoft/devkit/docs/dev/merge-diff.md

 ```

 If you do a build that includes a remote cache export to a registry, then any
-Buildkit worker importing that cache can run builds that do different merges of
+Devkit worker importing that cache can run builds that do different merges of
 those layers without having to pull anything down.
 For instance, if a separate
-Buildkit worker imported that remote cache and then built this:
+Devkit worker imported that remote cache and then built this:

 ```go
 combined2 := llb.Merge([]llb.State{